 Now try the test.
 (Click the right arrow to move on to the next question.)

-** Explanation for the answers to question 8: An incentive can motivate a person, but motivate is a verb meaning to move or cause, and incentive is a noun, whether it is concrete like money or a gift or abstract like praise]
+** Explanation for the answers to question 8: An incentive can motivate a person, but motivate is a verb meaning to move or cause, and incentive is a noun, whether it is something physical like money or abstract like praise]

 So, did you “ace” the test?
 It really doesn’t matter if you missed several questions, as long as you learned some English and got a little better at understanding English-language tests.

-If you are getting ready to take the TOEFL, IELTS, or TOEIC, there’s information on English Language Test Prep, as well as some tips for preparing for them>Comprehension Test on the TED talk on Motivation.
+If you are getting ready to take the TOEFL, IELTS, or TOEIC, there’s information on English Language Test Prep, as well as some tips for preparing for them.